Introduction

 - Climate, parking habits, and care routines matter as much as color choice

-Why Do Dark Colors Fade Faster Than Light Colors?
+Why Dark Colors Fade Faster Than Light Colors (Scientific Reason)

-Many car owners ask, do dark colors fade faster than light for car paint and wraps?
-The answer comes down to light absorption.
+Many car owners ask whether dark colors fade faster than light colors on car paint and vinyl wraps.
+The answer is yes, and the reason is light absorption and UV exposure.

-Dark pigments absorb more ultraviolet and infrared radiation.
-This energy breaks down color pigments and resin binders over time.
-Lighter colors reflect more sunlight, reducing heat buildup and UV exposure.
+Dark pigments absorb more ultraviolet (UV) and infrared radiation, which increases heat buildup.
+This accelerates the breakdown of paint resins and vinyl binders over time.
+In contrast, lighter colors reflect more sunlight, reducing both heat and UV damage.

 How UV Radiation Causes Color Fading